Iamhhp/website-articles-courses/README.md

 `npm start`

-**Notes-1: db.json: Ensure that this file is filled with the necessary data for your project.
+**Notes: db.json: Ensure that this file is filled with the necessary data for your project.
 Make sure the port used by json-server does not conflict with the port specified in npm start (default is 3000).**